dheera/pngsed/README.md

 converts red pixels to black rgb(0,0,0), green to rgb(1,1,1), blue to rgb(2,2,2).

-## pnggrep
+## pngpixelstats

-Greps a PNG file for color values and reports the number of instances.
-Does not output if color does not occur in the file.
-Useful for e.g. finding out which
+Given a PNG file, reports the number of pixels of the given colors.
+Useful for finding e.g. which segmentation annotations contain a particular class.

 ````
-./pnggrep ff0000 infile.png
+./pngpixelstats infile.png 000000 010101
+000000581909.png 000000 947
+000000581909.png 010101 0
 ````

-to check if there are #ff0000 pixels in the image.

 ## Compiling